 Securing funding is a critical milestone for startups, yet the odds are often stacked against them.
 According to Startup Stats, only 10%-20% of startups succeed, while nearly 45% fail within five years.
 These sobering statistics highlight the importance of understanding what angel investors look for when deciding to back a venture.

-Angel investors—individuals who provide capital to startups in exchange for equity—play a pivotal role in early-stage funding.
+Angel investors, individuals who provide capital to startups in exchange for equity, play a pivotal role in early-stage funding.
 To define angel investors, they are typically high-net-worth individuals who invest in startups with promising growth potential.
 Their expectations go beyond financial returns; they seek innovative ideas, strong leadership, and scalable business models.

 Let’s explore how startups can meet and exceed these expectations to stand out in a competitive market.

-Understanding Angel Investors
+Understanding What Angel Investors Expect

 Beyond Financial Support

-Angel investors are known for their strategic involvement in startups.
-They frequently offer mentorship, guiding founders through the complexities of business operations and growth strategies.
-Their industry expertise can be invaluable, helping startups avoid common pitfalls and make informed decisions.
+Their industry expertise can be invaluable.
+It helps startups avoid common pitfalls and make informed decisions.
 Additionally, angel investors often open doors to key industry networks, connecting startups with potential partners, customers, or additional investors.

 For entrepreneurs wondering what are angel investors, they are typically high-net-worth individuals who invest their own money in startups in exchange for equity.
 Historically, angel investors have been instrumental in nurturing early-stage companies, often taking risks that traditional financial institutions avoid.